mel-project/ginkou/src/README.md

 const settings = {fruits}
 ```

 in this case an arbitrary component called, `multiselect-icons` was loaded and populated with the entire object that created it, `fruits`.
+Similar to this:

 ```